 All students must complete the general requirements as prescribed by the College and specific requirements set forth for the Associate Degree sought.
-Each student must file an Intention to Graduate form before the beginning of the quarter in which the student expects to graduate.
+Each student must file an Intention to Graduate form in the Office of Admissions and Records before the beginning of the quarter in which the student expects to graduate.

 Graduation exercises are held only at the end of the spring quarter.
-Students who anticipate completing their work at this time, whose grade point average is sufficient for graduation, and whose names appear on the official graduation roster may take part in graduation exercises.
+Students who anticipate completing their work during the current calendar year, whose grade point average is sufficient for graduation, and whose names appear on the official graduation roster may take part in graduation exercises.